ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The URI of the GNAP RS.
 Sent by the client instance in the Referer header as part of the grant request.

 `access`:
 : An opaque access reference as defined in {{resource-access-reference}}.
+    MUST be sufficient for at least the action the client instance was attempting to take at the RS and MAY allow additional access rights as well.
     Sent by the client as an access right in the grant request.

 The client instance SHOULD then use both the `referrer` and `access` parameters in its access token request.
-The client instance MUST check that the `referrer` parameter is equal to the URI of the RS using the plain string comparison method in .
-The opaque returned `access` reference MUST be sufficient for at least the action the client instance was attempting to take at the RS and MAY allow additional access rights as well.
+The client instance MUST check that the `referrer` parameter is equal to the URI of the RS using the simple string comparison method in {{Section 6.2.1 of RFC3986}}.

 The means for the RS to determine the value for the `access` reference are out of scope of this specification, but some dynamic methods are discussed in
 {{I-D.ietf-gnap-resource-servers}}.